Key Stage 3 (Years 7 to 9)

-***Please see new Options information attached at the bottom of this page.***
+***Please see Options information attached at the bottom of this page.***

 Key Stage 5 (Years 12 and 13)

-Please look at separate Sixth Form button for further information
+Please look at the separate Sixth Form area for further information

 Students can select up to 4 A levels from a range of subjects which include: